 Teaching life lessons to encourage the growth of responsible citizens.

 Many of our recycling programs are run primarily by a class or environmental club.
 These in-school recycling programs empower students to practice the principles they learn in the classroom.
 Students are able to test their knowledge and skills while actively taking part in managing their resources and waste.
 Students are challenged as they realize that communication is a must for effective recycling programs.

 By beginning a child's recycling education early, RCS is ensuring a future generation of responsible citizens.
 We recognize that it is the responsibility of each Rutherford County citizen to conserve resources by reducing, reusing and recycling, no matter what age.
 As our community strives to recycle more and throw away less, it is incumbent on RCS to practice what we teach by providing a means for our students and staff to recycle at school.

 There are a finite number of resources on our planet which means we can't just use our materials once.
 Instead of pretending there is an endless supply of resources, RCS recognizes the importance of recycling to create a more sustainable future.

 Recycling saves money.

 The cost of hauling and disposing school waste cuts directly into the educational budget.
-By diverting material from ending up in the dumpster, the trash bills can be cut considerably, leaving more money for the school to spend on educational tools for the students.
+By diverting material from ending up in the dumpster, the trash bills are kept to a minimum, leaving more money for RCS to spend on educational tools for our students.